sciencemj/web-ledger-lite/README.md

 ### 4. Authentication Settings (Supabase Dashboard)

 1. Navigate to **Authentication** -> **Providers** in your Supabase dashboard.
 2. Ensure the **Email** provider is enabled.
+This is required for users to sign up with email and password.
 3. Under **Authentication** -> **Settings**:
-    *   **Disable "Confirm email"**: For this project, we are skipping email confirmation for new sign-ups to simplify the user experience. *For a production application, you would typically want email confirmation enabled.*
+    *   **Disable "Confirm email"**: For this project, we are skipping email confirmation for new sign-ups to simplify the user experience. *For a production application, you would typically want email confirmation enabled.* If "Confirm email" is enabled and you are not handling the email confirmation flow, sign-ups might appear to fail or users won't be able to log in until confirmed.
+    *   Ensure **"Enable Signups"** is turned ON.
+If this is off, new users will not be able to create accounts, leading to "Signups not allowed" errors.

 ## Getting Started with the App